vitaliy-ostapchuk93/disease-pattern-miner/README.md

 1) Make sure you got all system and software requirements!
 2) Clone the repository.
 3) Build a .war-file of the project.
-4) Deploy the .war-file to the server (e.g. Tomcat)
+4) Deploy the .war-file to the server

 ******